 This is probably one of the biggest SEO myths.
 While in the past, link building without analyzing the source might have worked, it is not the case anymore.
 Surely, a few years ago having many links leading to your website was helping to get higher ranks.
 You should note that this strategy still helps you with your SEO, but what Google finds important is not the quantity of your links but the quality.

 The whole link building strategy changed when Google launched their Penguin 2.0 algorithm.
-The algorithm has the tasks to find and punish websites that violate Google’s Webmaster Guidelines.
+The algorithm is tasked to find and punish websites that violate Google’s Webmaster Guidelines.
 Furthermore, the technique of creating bad quality links leading to your website is also known as black-hat SEO and it was used by websites to increase their rankings.

-Furthermore, link building and content writing are highly correlated.
+Furthermore, link building and content creation are highly correlated.
 This meaning that the more relevant and good quality content you have, the more quality backlinks you will get.
-That’s why Google suggests you to focus on the quality rather than quantity.
+That’s why Google suggests you to focus on the quality rather than quantity of your content.
 What’s most important here is that you can then use the content for blog posts, lead generation offers, web pages, and guest posts on other sites.
 As content and link building have a high correlation, the content you create now will also bring more links to your website over time.

 2. Not having a secure (HTTPS encrypted) site

-“SSL” stands for Secure Sockets Layer and is the technology that protects your website from hackers.
-You can also see the example of how it works and what the difference is between an HTTP and HTTPS web page on the picture above.
+“SSL” stands for Secure Sockets Layer and is the technology that protects your website as well as your users from hackers.
+You can see an example of how it works and what the difference is between an HTTP and HTTPS web page on the picture above.